michaelh23/bms_processingclass/content/activities/index.md

 ## Activity 12

+Create a new sketch.

 Create a circle or square (w and h are the same) and declare a variable for ALL the parts and make the parts random(255) as was demonstrated to you.

 Name your sketch: RandomShapes

 ## Activity 13

+Create a new sketch.

-Open your character/creature code where you have incorporated the variables and it is now set on mouseX and mouseY.
+Open your creature code where you have incorporated the variables and it is now set on mouseX and mouseY.

 Save a Fork and name it RandomCreature.